Travel Nursing 101: How Does Time Off Work?

 Vacation Between Assignments or Extensions

-While many travel nurses and AMN Healthcare aim to keep nurses working with immediate back-to-back contracts that is not always possible.
+While many travel nurses and AMN Healthcare aim to keep nurses working with immediate back-to-back contracts that are not always possible.
 And some travelers only want to work a few times a year.

 Travel nurses can and often do take unpaid vacation time between assignments.
 If driving from one assignment to the next, they can stop and see the sights.
 But that time remains unpaid.